Transcribing Bengali Text with Regional Dialects to IPA using District Guided Tokens: Introduction

 \section{Introduction}

 The International Phonetic Alphabet (IPA) provides a standardized representation of the sounds in spoken languages.
-Accurate transcription of text into IPA is crucial for various applications like speech synthesis, and linguistic studies [\citenum{sen2022bangla} \citenum{mukherjee2014bengali}].
-However, this task poses significant challenges for languages with complex diverse linguistic variations (morphological, phonological and syntactic) present in the dialects (for example, Bangla.)
+Accurate text transcription to IPA is crucial for various applications like speech synthesis and linguistic studies \cite{mukherjeebengali}, \cite{sen2022bangla}.
+However, this task poses significant challenges for languages with complex and diverse linguistic variations (such as morphological, phonological, and syntactic) present in the districts of Bangla.